Piedmont Middle School: Core

-Physical education
+Physical Education

-All students are required to take physical education unless they participate in an outside athletic, such as gymnastics, for a certain number of hours a week.
+All students are required to take physical education for all 3 years.
 In sixth grade, P.E. may be taken with band/orchestra so that students take P.E. every other day and music the remaining days.
 In seventh and eighth grade, P.E. is an everyday class.
 Students are required to wear a standard Piedmont P.E.
 T-shirt, along with purple shorts.
 The uniform may be purchased from the school.
 Students are required to run the mile weekly, if they take full-time P.E.
-If they do not, which may only occur in sixth-grade, they run the mile every other week.
+If they do not, which may only occur in sixth-grade, they may run the mile every other week.

-While teacher curricula differ, sports played in P.E. include field hockey, ultimate frisbee, soccer, bocce ball, juggling, rock-climbing, basketball, paddle tennis, cooperative games, team handball, track and field, whiffleball, croquet, hiking, dance, archery, badminton and softball.
+While teacher curricula differ, sports played in P.E. including ultimate frisbee, soccer, basketball, pickle ball, cooperative games, team handball, track and field, dance, archery, badminton and softball.

+But the best activity is the heavenly 11.
+In 8th grade once a semester they have to be able to run 11 laps around the track (or about 2.75 miles) in under the target time which is set at 30 minutes.

 Electives

-Many electives are offered, including but not limited to band, orchestra, foreign language (Spanish, Mandarin or French), drama, computers, ASB (Associative Student Body), Yearbook, Broadcast, and Fab Lab.
+Many electives are offered, including but not limited to band, orchestra, foreign language (Spanish, Mandarin or French), drama, computers, ASB (Associated Student Body), Yearbook, Broadcast, and Fab Lab.
 These electives are available for 7th and 8th graders, with 6th graders having a wheel schedule switching through 6 electives throughout the year.
-Reading and Health are required electives for 7th graders, taking up an elective slot each.
+Reading is a required elective for 7th graders, taking up an elective slot.
+Health is a required elective for 8th graders, taking up 1 slot.
 There are four elective slots total.

 Demographics

 In 2007, the student population was 67% white, 14% Asian, 11% two or more races, 6% Hispanic, 1% black and 1% Filipino.
-Zero percent of students participated in free-lunch programs, and less than 1 percent were in an English-learning program.
+Less than 1 percent were in an English-learning program.

 Students and staff members can buy snacks and lunch from Food Service during breaks such as lunch and brunch.